joshuajano/diffusion-model/README.md

 ### Null-text Inversion for Editing Real Images using Guided Diffusion Models, CVPR 2023 [Github](https://null-text-inversion.github.io/)
 **Summary**: Given the RGB image, this paper presents text-based image editing with a diffusion model by controlling only the cross-attention value. \
 **Strength**: The posture and composition of the resulting image are changed while preserving its original characteristics. \
 **Weakness**: Per-scene optimization.
 We need to properly set the value for the cross-attention.
 The success of the editing process heavily relies on the condition model.

+### SinFusion: Training Diffusion Models on a Single Image or Video, ICML 2023
+**Summary**: This paper learns the appearance and dynamics of a single image or video while utilizing the conditioning capabilities of diffusion models \
+**Strength**: The posture and composition of the resulting image are changed while preserving its original characteristics. \
+**Weakness**: Per-scene optimization.
+We need to properly set the value for the cross-attention.
+The success of the editing process heavily relies on the condition model.